skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 <img src="/assets/6/rfms.png" style="zoom:100%;" />
 <div class="thecap"> Table 1.
 Customer Segments - Source: putler [5] </div></div>

 However, it is not necessary to have 11 clusters.
-In fact, based on the dendrogram, we can see that 4 clusters is the best choice in this scenario.
+From the dendrogram we can see that 4 clusters make sense for this scenario as well as for simplicity sake.
 So let's try that.

 Remember: When it comes to cut-off selection there is no golden method on how to pick the perfect number of clusters.
 What matters is to use the right clustering approach for the business problem at hand and that your conclusions are actionable.